Re-posted from March 6, 2014

 I am, I am, I am.”

 “Was she blue?
 She looked blue to me.
 Didn’t she look blue to you?
 Is she breathing?!”
-My questions came at him, one after the next.
+I fired my questions at him, one after the next.

-Face hidden behind the surgical mask, Steven’s eyes conveyed thinly veiled panic as they widened and followed our baby across the room in response to my questions.
+Face hidden behind the surgical mask, Steven’s eyes conveyed thinly veiled panic as they widened and followed our baby across the room.

 I later learned she was under fetal stress, meconium was present and they didn’t want her to breathe before her lungs were suctioned to be sure she wouldn’t aspirate.
 It seemed interminable, but after a few moments, she took her first breath and pinked up.
 Relief flooded my body as I reached for my baby with a primal instinct.
-A kind neonatal nurse, Leann (I’ll never forget her), brought Sydney to me, but gently told me she had to go to the neo-natal intensive care unit.
+A kind neonatal nurse, whom I will never forget, brought Sydney to me.
+Leann told me gently she had to take my newborn to the Neonatal Intensive Care Unit.

-“We’re not what you expect,” she’d said as she patiently eased my baby from my reluctant grasp.
+“We’re not what you expect,” she’d said, patiently easing my baby from my reluctant grasp.

-Sydney spent 14 days in the NICU.
-About halfway through Steven noticed her stop breathing intermittently.
+Sydney spent 14 days in the NICU and about halfway through Steven noticed she would stop breathing intermittently.
 He watched her intently for hours as she lay in her isolette connected to a pulse ox, heart monitor, central line, oxygen, IVs and various tubes and wires.
 He saw her little chest rise and fall, then pause.
 Nothing.
 Stillness.
 Several seconds would pass before she took another breath.
-Because of her daddy’s vigilance, Sydney was found to have sleep apnea and she went home on a monitor.
+Because of her daddy’s vigilance, Sydney was found to have sleep apnea and went home on a monitor.

 In newborns sleep apnea is an underdeveloped neurological issue in which the brain fails to signal the body to breathe.
 The monitor is a safeguard, set to alarm when no breathing is registered for an interval of 20 seconds.
 Adhesive electrodes stuck to the bare skin of Sydney’s chest were attached to lead wires that plugged into a bulky metal box.
 Not to be disconnected except during bathing, we lugged that thing everywhere for nine months.

 Inconvenient?
-Sure, but the reassurance was worth it.
+Sure.
+But the reassurance was worth it.
 I had always checked my babies’ breathing when they slept, feeling for the whispers of air moving in and out of their tiny nostrils.
-Sometimes they were so still I’d wonder, “Are they alive?” and nudge them, relieved only when they moved grudgingly in response.
+Sometimes they were so still I’d wonder, “Are they alive?” then frantically nudge them, relieved only when they moved grudgingly in response.
 With Sydney, the monitor was my 24/7 electronic sentry, always on duty.

-Once off the monitor, we didn’t worry about her central nervous system regulating her breathing, but we did look for obstructive sleep apnea—not uncommon with Down syndrome—where a variety of factors contribute to air flow blockage.
+Once her central nervous system regulating her breathing, she came off the monitor.
+Since then, we watch for obstructive sleep apnea—not uncommon with Down syndrome—where a variety of factors contribute to air flow blockage.
 Like tonsils.
 Sydney’s are enormous and though not chronically infected, they nearly close off her throat when she sleeps.
-Recently, snoring, gagging, and even lapses in her breathing warranted another sleep study.
+Recently, snoring, gagging, and even lapses in her breathing warrant another sleep study.